 To drive from the airport to the city center, the easiest way is to follow all the signs that point to ‘Centre ciutat’ (city center) going through ‘La Gran Via’.
 It is quite well indicated so shouldn’t be a problem.

-To get back to the airport fom city centre, take the motorway that goes to Castelldefels (C-246) and follow the signs to the airport.
+To get back to the Barcelona Airport fom city centre, take the motorway that goes to Castelldefels (C-246) and follow the signs to the airport.

 Last option is taking a taxi although price can vary from €25 to 35€ depending basically on traffic and timetable (night turn is more expensive) plus 1€ per each suitcase.